jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 application monitoring, as well as features from ecosystem partners and open source, all through an as-a-service model in the cloud.

 Before you can use the Bluemix capabilities, you have to sign up.
-To sign up, go to the [IBM Bluemix home page](https://bluemix.net/) and click **Sign up for a free trial**.
+To sign up, go to the [IBM Bluemix home page](https://bluemix.net/).

-After you sign up, the [IBM Bluemix site](https://bluemix.net/) offers helpful information about Bluemix:
+After you sign up, the IBM Bluemix site offers helpful information about Bluemix:

 * [Getting Started with Bluemix](https://bluemix.net/docs/QuickStart.jsp)
 * [Bluemix Overview](https://bluemix.net/docs/BlueMixIntro.jsp)